 THE SOUND is music is waiting to be discovered as the popular annual Delph Scarecrow Trail returns.

-The Scarecrows are now on display throughout the village until June 11, taking in half term and the Whit Friday weekend.
+The Scarecrows will be on display throughout the village from May 26 – June 11, taking in half term and the Whit Friday weekend.

-This year the theme is musicals from the world of stage and screen, and so the scarecrows will each represent a song from or the title of the musical.
+This year the theme is musicals from the world of stage and screen, and so the scarecrows will each represent a song from or the title of a musical.